iibot-irc/irc-reddit/README.md

 This will grab the "Hot" posts from `r/programming` and send them to #mychannel.

-The state is maintained in `~/etc/reddit-SUBREDDITNAME-CHANNEL-storyids` *TODO* make that file not grow without bound.
+The state is maintained in `~/state/reddit-SUBREDDITNAME-CHANNEL-storyids` *TODO* make that file not grow without bound.

+This requires the `jq` command, available from your favourite package manager or https://github.com/stedolan/jq